ferseg/aktech/tech-tips/qa.md

   });
 });
 ```
+notice the granular amount of commands such as click and type; also the repeated code in both tests.

 ### _for instance, the test can be coded way better like this_

-notice how readable the test is, it simulates user actions and also the functions fillPersonInputs and submitPerson can be reuse in both tests.

 ```ts
 import { generatePerson } from 'cypress/support/dataGenerators';